 Promote your SMS program

-You should assess these underperforming campaigns and optimize your strategy for better results.
+And make sure to frequently assess any underperforming campaigns and optimize your strategy for better results.

 A/B testing is a helpful way to utilize the best elements of top-performing SMS campaigns for future success.
 Different components you can test are text copy, CTAs, timing, frequency, and multimedia, including emojis, images, GIFs, and video.
 Users have different tastes and lifestyles, so their preferences will vary, making it even more important to pay attention to your campaign performance.